 To those outside the area, the name Henry Flagler might not be as recognized as John D. Rockefeller.
 However, as the co-founder of Standard Oil, he made a large impact on St. Augustine and the surrounding areas.

-Flagler visited St. Augustine in the 1880s and saw a need to develop the charming city.
+Flagler visited St. Augustine in the 1880s and saw a need to develop a charming city.
 He built the Ponce de Leon Hotel, which is now part of Flagler College.
 Additionally, he developed the Florida East Coast Railway to make transportation to the city easier.

 He also built the Alcazar Hotel, now the Lightner Museum and he bought the Casa Monica Hotel.